-The company provides a door-through-door, dial-a-ride transport service for disabled people in Edinburgh and the Lothians and in November 2012 it completed its thirtieth year of operations.
+The company provides a door-through-door, dial-a-ride transport service for disabled people in Edinburgh and the Lothians and in November 2013 it completed its thirty-first year of operations.
 In addition the company operates a dial-a-bus service on behalf of The City of Edinburgh, West Lothian, Midlothian and East Lothian Councils.

-Patient transport and ambulance services (and some funding) are also being provided in cooperation with other agencies including NHS Lothian and the Scottish Ambulance Service.
-This form of transport is a growing area of need because of the ageing population and demands placed on statutory transport provision.
+Patient transport and ambulance services (and some funding) are also being provided in co-operation with other agencies including NHS Lothian and the Scottish Ambulance Service.